 With the large amount of growth in the market for environmentally conscious businesses who are adapting these practices can attract unique investments as well as charge a premium.
 Sustainability-marketed products can command price premiums over their conventional counterparts that can range from 8% to 130%.
 The use of 3rd party verification (i.e. voluntary carbon labels) is currently a crucial component to transparency and accountability for investors and managers of sustainable funds.
-The use of carbon labels benefits consumers by preventing misleading claims and greenwashing, and investors who will have confidence that products and services are adhering to claims in regards to their environmental sustainability goals.
+The use of carbon labels benefits consumers by preventing misleading claims and greenwashing, and investors who will have confidence that products and services are adhering to claims in regard to their environmental sustainability goals.